 Why being afraid of bears is silly

-Being afraid of bears is mostly irrational, here's why:
+Being afraid of bear attacks on the Appalachian Trail is mostly irrational, here's why:

 - Bears like to eat berries!
 Yes sometimes they eat insects, sometimes fish, and even less than all those things, they might munch on some dead defenseless animal, like a deer.

 - They don't just go around hunting other mammals - they hunt berries, remember?

 - They are afraid of you!
 They might be curious at first, trying to pick up your scent and see what you are, but once you show them how loud and lively you are, they won't want anything to do with you.

 - Chances are, especially if you're in a group, you won't even see a bear because they'll hear you coming from a mile away and then run away.